Eureka! Tent Company: History

-During the 1960s, Eureka progressed beyond manufacturing sturdy but heavy canvas to market to the burgeoning outdoor camping industry.
-Lightweight cotton cloth tents accounted for 90% of the company's sales, which were strongly supported by news of Eureka's role in the first all-American Mount Everest expedition and the development of the first free-standing, quick-to-set-up tent, the Draw-Tite.
+During the 1960s, Eureka progressed beyond manufacturing heavy canvas to marketing to the growing outdoor camping industry.
+Lightweight cotton cloth tents accounted for 90% of the company's sales, supported by news of Eureka's role in the first all-American Mount Everest expedition and the development of the first free-standing, quick-to-set-up tent, the Draw-Tite.
 Towards the end of the decade, Eureka experimented with lightweight and weather-resistant nylon, producing the Mt.
-Katahdin, one of the first high-volume double-wall construction nylon tent coated with waterproof urethane.
+Katahdin, one of the first high-volume double-wall construction nylon tents coated with waterproof urethane.

 In 1973, Johnson Wax Associates (later Johnson Worldwide Associates and Johnson Outdoors, Inc.), a subsidiary of the then-titled Johnson Wax (now S.C.
 Johnson, Inc.) of Racine, Wisconsin, purchased Eureka and all of its facilities.
 The company continued operation in Binghamton under DeMartine, posting record sales that year.
 Eureka's highlight in the 1970s was the development of the Timberline model, the first free-standing lightweight backpacking tent in the industry; and because of its adoption and use by many young scouts during this time period, the Timberline is somewhat visually iconic to the Boy Scouts of America.
-As the backpacking and "back to nature" camping boom of the 1970s progressed, the company grew further.
+The company continued to benefit from the backpacking and "back to nature" camping boom of the 1970s.

 In 1980, Johnson Wax Associates consolidated three of its holdings, Eureka Tent & Awning Company (now just Eureka!
 Tent, Inc.); Camp Trails Company of Phoenix, Arizona, a backpack and sleeping bag manufacturer; and Silva of LaPorte, Indiana, a compass and cross-country ski manufacturer, into Johnson Camping, Inc., which was then headquartered in Eureka's head office in Binghamton.
-Johnson Wax Associates named Eureka's DeMartine president of the new conglomerate and through Johnson Camping, Eureka expanded from 300 to 500 employees and from three to five plants in New York, Arizona, Indiana, and Canada.
+Johnson Wax Associates named Eureka's DeMartine president of the new conglomerate.
+Through Johnson Camping, Eureka expanded from 300 to 500 employees and from three to five plants in New York, Arizona, Indiana, and Canada.

-During the 1980s, Eureka! expanded its camping tent business, as camping as an outdoor social activity was in full stride in North America and Eureka!
-StormShield tents continued to be carried to the highest mountains on the globe, including during these American and Canadian-led expeditions: Dhaulagiri I (1980), Yalungkang (known as Kangchenjunga now) (1981), Canadian Everest (1982), American Women's Himalyan Expedition to Ama Dablam (1982), Makalu (1983), and American Men & Women on Everest (1983).
+During the 1980s, Eureka! expanded its camping tent business as camping grew in popularity in North America.
+Its StormShield tents were carried to the highest mountains on the globe, including during these American and Canadian-led expeditions: Dhaulagiri I (1980), Yalungkang (now known as Kangchenjunga) (1981), Canadian Everest (1982), American Women's Himalayan Expedition to Ama Dablam (1982), Makalu (1983), and American Men & Women on Everest (1983).
 In 1987, Johnson Worldwide Associates took its holdings public and put around two million shares on the over-the-counter market.

-During the 1990s, Eureka! expanded its military tent business into multimillion-dollar figures.
+During the 1990s, Eureka! expanded its military tent business.
 In 1993, Johnson Worldwide Associates moved marketing, sales, research and development, and customer service functions for all of its divisions to Racine, Wisconsin as part of a broader centralization plan.

-Eureka!'s current product line includes camping tents, expeditionary tents, military tents, as well as camping equipment to include furniture, cooking equipment, sleeping bags, pads, and more.